Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Policies/Routing.md

 ---
-sidebar_position: 6
+sidebar_position: 5
 title: Routing
 description: Send each processed document to the first matching destination, with a fallback for unmatched files.
 ---

 # Routing

-Routing chooses where each processed document is delivered.
-Configure it in the Routing template or the pipeline builder's output settings.
+Routing sends each processed document to the destination that matches it, with a fallback for anything else.
+Set it up with the Routing policy, or in any pipeline's output settings.

+## Set up the Routing policy

+1. Open **Processor → Pipelines** and select **Set up** on **Routing**.
+2. Under **Watch**, choose the folder, bucket, or webhook the policy watches, or connect a new [source](../Sources.md).
+3. Add a route for each group of document types and choose its destination.
+4. Under **Everything else goes to**, choose the fallback destination.
+5. Select **Create pipeline**.

+The Routing policy classifies each document first, so it needs AI classification; see [Classification](./Classification.md).
+To route without AI, select **Customise** and match on file properties instead.

 ## Matching options